prince052/learngit/readme.txt

-git is a free version control system
+git is a distributed version control system git is a free software